BH Macro Limited Buys Back Shares on LSE

 BH Macro Shs GBP (GB:BHMG) has released an update.

-BH Macro Limited recently purchased 195,000 of its ordinary shares on the London Stock Exchange, with prices ranging between 370.5 and 372.5 pence per share.
-The company plans to hold these shares in treasury, impacting the total shares and voting rights in circulation.
-This move is part of the company’s strategic financial management.
+BH Macro Limited has repurchased 115,000 of its ordinary shares on the London Stock Exchange, with prices ranging between 368 and 369 pence per share.
+These shares will be held in treasury, adjusting the total number of voting rights in the company to 531,917,263.
+This strategic move is likely aimed at enhancing shareholder value and optimizing capital structure.

 For further insights into GB:BHMG stock, check out TipRanks’ Stock Analysis page.